173730227-myseneca/clo835-assignment1/README.md

 > Since we have created 3 containers from the webapp image, each of them can expose the port 8080.
 When we bind/map the port 8080 for each of them to individual host port, we can use the IP address of the host, which is an EC2 instance here, and the specified host port, we can access all three applications through applications on the same EC2 instance.

 ## Step 9: Demonstrate load balancing to the three applications using AWS ALB (BONUS)

+Send a request to the load balancer DNS similar to from the Terraform output on port 8080: `app-alb-1968525317.us-east-1.elb.amazonaws.com:8080`